Photo Creations Studios, Inc.

 8mm VIDEO CASSETTE

-Very similar to the 8mm cassette, this style of video allowed for both analog video and audio, but was later able to be upgraded to digital audio in what was called a Digital8.
+Very similar to the 8mm cassette, the Hi8 allowed for both analog video and audio.
+It would later be upgraded to digital audio in the Digital8 format.

 Contact Us